NK-FELIX/nkfelix/README.md

    - **Tools Used:** Python (Pandas, Matplotlib, Seaborn), SQL
    - **Key Skills:** Data analysis, statistical analysis, HR analytics
    - **Outcome:** Provided the HR team with actionable insights that helped reduce attrition rates by addressing key issues identified in the analysis.

 ---

-## How to Use This Repository

-This repository contains all the code, datasets, and documentation related to the projects listed above.
-Each project has its own folder with a detailed README file that explains the project's objectives, methodology, and results.

-### Structure:
-- **/Projects**
-  - **/Project_Name_1**
-    - Code
-    - Data
-    - README.md
-  - **/Project_Name_2**
-    - Code
-    - Data
-    - README.md
-  - (Continue for each project)

-### Instructions:
-1. **Clone the Repository:** Use `git clone https://github.com/yourusername/yourrepositoryname.git` to clone the repository to your local machine.
-2. **Navigate to the Project Folder:** Go to the specific project folder you are interested in.
-3. **Follow the README:** Each project folder contains a README file with step-by-step instructions on how to run the code and explore the results.

----